dimforge/ncollide/README.md

 ## Compilation
-You will need the last rust compiler from the incomming branch.
+You will need the last rust compiler from the master branch.
 I pull the compiler and fix my code almost every days.
 If you encounter problems, make sure you have the last version.